 Both the Huerta and the Albufera each have some kind of Council or Board that have been approached.
 The Huerta Council ("Consell de l'Horta"), created after the passing of the Huerta Law (Law 5/2018), started working on February 2020, and is currently made up of members from the regional, provincial and local authorities of Valencia, as already identified in the City Baseline Report.
 The Albufera Natural Park Management Board ("Junta Rectora") is also a consolidated group, where the main Albufera stakeholders are present in order to develop some specific functions established in the protected area regulatory framework (for instance, in [18] and [12]).
-The Las Naves core team cannot be part of those groups due to their regulatory foundation, although both groups have been contacted in order to be able to count on their feedback and participation.
+The Las Naves core team can't be part of those groups due to their regulatory foundation, although both groups have been contacted in order to be able to count on their feedback and participation.
 Due to the coronavirus pandemic, they are experiencing serious difficulties that affect the performance of their functions, which has added extra difficulties to the stakeholder engagement process.

 Some additional relevant working groups have been identified and approached.
 On one side, the Valencia City Council is promoting a local Nature-Based Solutions roadmap (mainly focused on climate change adaptation in the city), to be developed through a participatory process which started with a workshop in March, 2020 [19].
 The ARCH core team contacted the coordinating group of the roadmap development, to indicate their availability to take part in that initiative if deemed appropriate.
-However, the participatory process is currently on hold due to COVID-19, and therefore, it is not possible to know if the ARCH team will be finally involved in it.
+However, the participatory process is currently on hold due to COVID-19, and therefore, it's not possible to know if the ARCH team will be finally involved in it.
 On the other hand, Visit València (a non-profit foundation in which the València

 City Council is involved) is developing a Sustainable Tourism Strategy [20], which will also be based on the participation of key local stakeholders.
-The Las Naves team has already taken part in some of the initial meetings, and formally expressed interest (following an established mechanism) in being involved in the working groups, which will be established.
+The Las Naves team has already taken part in some of the initial meetings, and formally expressed interest (following an established mechanism) in being involved in the working groups which will be established.
 Visit València also kindly provided contact details of some local stakeholders which are already involved in relevant local initiatives in relation to sustainable and nature tourism.

-The local partnership in Valencia initially consisting of six different working groups (WGs), constituted in order to contribute to the six specific strategies originally defined in the Work plan matrix (Annex 2).
-The local partnership structure was updated in 2022 to include an additional WG, as shown in the following table, in order to address the co-creation needs related to the development of an Adaptation Pathway in València:
+The local partnership in Valencia currently consists of six different working groups (WGs), constituted in order to contribute to the specific strategies defined in the Work plan matrix (Annex 2), as shown in the following table:

-Working Group Strategies WG1 Assessing resilience in the Huerta / Building resilience in the Huerta WG2 Assessing resilience in the Albufera / Building resilience in the Albufera WG3 Exploring the influence of the Huerta and the Albufera on Valencia's urban resilience WG4 Development of an Action Plan on responsible tourism WG5 Systematisation and management of the local knowledge on climate change and agriculture WG6 Development and implementation of a climate adaptation awareness raising campaign WG7 Development of an Adaptation Pathway
+Working Group Strategies WG1 Assessing resilience in the Huerta / Building resilience in the Huerta WG2 Assessing resilience in the Albufera / Building resilience in the Albufera WG3 Exploring the influence of the Huerta and the Albufera on Valencia's urban resilience WG4 Development of an Action Plan on responsible tourism WG5 Systematisation and management of the local knowledge on climate change and agriculture WG6 Development and implementation of a climate adaptation awareness raising campaign